Robust Least Squares Problems with Binary Uncertain Data: Abstract

 \section{Abstract}

-We propose a Binary Robust Least Squares (BRLS) model that encompasses key robust least squares formulations, such as those involving uncertain binary labels and adversarial noise constrained within a hypercube.
-We show that the geometric structure of the noise propagation matrix, particularly whether its columns form acute or obtuse angles, implies the supermodularity or submodularity of the inner maximization problem.
-This structural property enables us to integrate powerful combinatorial optimization tools into a gradient-based minimax algorithmic framework.
-For the robust linear least squares problem with the supermodularity, we establish the relationship between the minimax points of BRLS and saddle points of its continuous relaxation, and propose a projected gradient algorithm computing $\epsilon$-global minimax points in $O(\epsilon^{-2})$ iterations.
-For the robust nonlinear least squares problem with supermodularity, we develop a revised framework that finds $\epsilon$-stationary points in the sense of expectation within $O(\epsilon^{-4})$ iterations.
-For the robust linear least squares problem with the submodularity, we employ a double greedy algorithm as a subsolver, guaranteeing a $(\frac{1}{3}, \epsilon)$-approximate minimax point in $O(\epsilon^{-2})$ iterations.
-Numerical experiments on health status prediction and phase retrieval demonstrate that BRLS achieves superior robustness against structured noise compared to classical least squares problems and LASSO.
+We propose a Binary Robust Least Squares (BRLS) model that encompasses key robust least squares formulations, such as those involving uncertain binary labels and adversarial noise constrained within a hypercube. {To develop algorithms with theoretical guarantees for the BRLS problem, we exploit the structure of the inner binary maximization problem with a convex quadratic objective function.
+Refined guarantees are obtained when the noise correlations are sign-structured, in which case the inner problem admits sharper submodular or supermodular oracles.} {For the supermodular linear BRLS problem, we establish a link between saddle points of its continuous relaxation and global minimax points of BRLS, and propose a projected-gradient algorithm to find an $\epsilon$-global minimax point in $O(\epsilon^{-2})$ iterations.
+For the supermodular nonlinear BRLS problem, we develop a Moreau-envelope-based framework that finds an $\epsilon$-stationary point in expectation within $O(\epsilon^{-4})$ iterations.} {For the linear submodular case and the linear general case, we utilize a double-greedy algorithm and a semidefinite relaxation as the respective subsolvers; the latter attains an approximation ratio below $2/\pi$.
+Coupled with the projected-gradient framework, these oracles yield approximate minimax guarantees within $O(\epsilon^{-2})$ iterations.} { Numerical experiments on health status prediction with candidate label-corruption sets, synthetic linear BRLS, and thresholded phase retrieval with missing binary labels illustrate the behavior and robustness gains of the BRLS model under structured noise compared with classical least-squares-based baselines.}

 \textbf{Key words:} minimax optimization, robust least squares problem, supermodular, submodular, complexity

 \textbf{AMS subject classifications:} 49K35, 90C30, 90C31